mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ```
 r8169-3.4-ethercat.c
 ```
 is the modified driver for Realtek8169 family of network cards for kernel 3.4.x .
-Keep 3.4 in mind and move on to the next section (RTAI).
+Keep 3.4 in mind and move on to the next section (PREEMPT_RT).
 ___
 **Note:** Drivers for the more recent kernels are available on the [SourceForge repository](https://sourceforge.net/projects/etherlabmaster) and Gavin Lambert's [unofficial patchset](https://sourceforge.net/u/uecasm/etherlab-patches/ci/default/tree/#readme).
 ___